justb4/docker-jmeter/README.md

    ./test.sh
    ```

+   If you view the script, note it invokes the <strong>run.sh</strong> script file stored at the repo's root.
+View that file to see that it specifies docker image commands.

-   The last line in the response should be:
+   File and folder names specified in the test.sh script is reflected in the last line in the response for its run:

    <pre>
    ==== HTML Test Report ====